Modern-Modpacks/kjspkg/README.md

 ## Adding your own package

-1. Create a repository containing your scripts and assets **Your "assets" folder and your "data" folder should not contain modid sub-directories, everything in them will be saved in assets/<package_name> and data/<package_name>.
-Please design your scripts with that in mind.**
+1. Create a repository containing your scripts and assets
 2. Fork this repo
 3. Clone it
 4. Add a "<package_name>.json" file to the "pkgs" directory